-- a. statements of harm to self to others; - b. statements of false, fixed beliefs (delusions), e.g., "My food/water/medicine has been poisoned"; "I am Christ." - c. statements of false sensory perceptions (hallucinations), e.g., hearing voices that are not audible to anyone else; seeing a TV or newspaper talking directly to him/her; feelings bugs crawl all over skin; seeing things others cannot see, e.g., believing a satellite(or streetlight) is watching him/her; and - d. disorganized or slurred speech, e.g. using incoherent words, phrases, or sounds; rapidly shifting from topic to topic with no connection between thoughts.
+- a. statements of harm to self to others; - b. statements of worries or fears; - c. complaints of stomach pain or headaches with no known medical cause; - d. statements of false, fixed beliefs (delusions), e.g., "My food/water/medicine has been poisoned"; "I am Christ." - e. statements of false sensory perceptions (hallucinations), e.g., hearing voices that are not audible to anyone else; seeing a TV or newspaper talking directly to him or her; feelings bugs crawl all over skin; seeing things others cannot see, e.g., believing a satellite or streetlight is watching him or her; and - f. disorganized or slurred speech, e.g. using incoherent words, phrases, or sounds; rapidly shifting from topic to topic with no connection between thoughts.